nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    - Explaining the significance of statistical findings
    - Contextualizing results within financial theory and market conditions

+Here's how to use LLMs effectively for interpretation: Show them your results and ask "what does this tell us, and what might we be missing?"
+The second part of that question is key.
+You want the LLM to help you think about what *else* you should investigate, not just confirm what you found.

 ### Case Study: Tech Stock Analysis

-Let's conclude this section with a simple case study that demonstrates the process of working with financial data across our three platforms.
+Let's conclude this section with a comprehensive case study that demonstrates the process of working with financial data across our three platforms.
+This isn't just a demonstration of tools—it's showing you a complete workflow from data acquisition through analysis to insight.

 We'll analyze the performance of four tech stocks: Tesla (TSLA), NVIDIA (NVDA), AMD, and Meta (META).
+These stocks represent different segments of the tech sector and have shown varying performance patterns over recent years.

 #### Excel Implementation